ybotf/Hexagonal-Path-Finder/README.md

 - It takes 5 minutes to move from an airport or treasure to an adjacent point (treat like land).

 Used Dijkstra's Algorithm to find the shortest path

+## Part E
+Part E is an extention of part D but execpt the locations of all airports are known beforehand.
+This allows Part D's algorithm to find the minimum distance faster in average case.